 11 | Mount Fuji

 Mount Fuji is Japan’s tallest peak and one of its three sacred mountains, The snowcapped peak of the still active volcano is a Japan icon and Hakone has some great views of Mount Fuji.
-Lake Ashinoko in Moto Hakone and the observation platform at the Ōwakudani Valley both have great views of Moubt Fuji.
+Lake Ashinoko in Moto Hakone and the observation platform at the Ōwakudani Valley both have great views of Mount Fuji.

 12 | Chureito Pagoda

 With a snowcapped Mount Fuji nestled majestically in the background, the iconic five story Chureito Pagoda is one of the most recognisable images of Japan.
-A 90 minute drive from Hakone, it’s officially called the Fujiyoshida Cenotaph Monument but everyone refers to it as the Chureito Pagoda.
+A 90-minute drive from Hakone, it’s officially called the Fujiyoshida Cenotaph Monument but everyone refers to it as the Chureito Pagoda.
 Overlooking Fujiyoshida City, the pagoda itself is part of a much larger shrine known as the Arakura Sengen Shrine.
 The pagoda is extremely popular with photographers aiming to capture the majestic Mount Fuji and is a major attraction during cherry blossom season.

 We spent a night in the Fuji Marriott Lake Yamanaka, a 30 minute drive from the Chureito Pagoda, before visiting Hakone, Our room had a private onsen, a great way for kids to experience the Japanese Hot Springs – check prices here!

-Best things to do in Hakone with kids tip: visit early in the morning for the best chance of a clear view of Mount Fuji.
+Things to do in Hakone with kids tip: visit early in the morning for the best chance of a clear view of Mount Fuji.
 The clouds tend to roll in in the afternoons and cover its peak.